Security Audit

 Website Vulnerability Testing for Compliance

-Let’s also talk about compliance requirements for organizations within certain industries.
-Following certain standards and regulations will both ensure you’re remaining compliant and give a competitive advantage over those who don’t.
-There are some standards that are geography-specific and industry-specific, but here are some of the common ones:
+Let’s talk about the compliance requirements that organizations within certain industries have to fulfill.
+Following certain standards and regulations help you ensure that you’re compliant while giving you a competitive advantage over those who don’t.
+Standards can be both geography-specific and industry-specific, here are some of the common ones:

 • HIPAA – Health Insurance Portability and Accountability Act